 - Step 4: Mix biscuit dough and scoop onto the stew.
 Bake, uncovered, until the biscuit topping is cooked through.

-For the Slow Cooker, brown the beef in batches in a Dutch oven or in a skillet before transferring it to your slow cooker.
+Slow Cooker: Brown the beef in batches in a Dutch oven or in a skillet before transferring it to your slow cooker.
 Deglaze the pan with the broth, then transfer the liquid and browned bits to the slow cooker.

 Add the other stew ingredients to the slow cooker, and stir to combine.
 Cook on low for 6 to 8 hours or on high for 3 to 4 hours, until the beef is tender.